lightly-ai/labelformat/docs/usage.md

 **Handling Missing Images:**

 When converting formats that require image files (e.g., YOLO to COCO), ensure your image paths are correctly specified.
-Use `--images-rel-path` to define the relative path to images:
+Use `--images-rel-path` to define the relative path from the input folder to the images folder:

 ``` shell
 labelformat convert \